 At the same time, Leonetto Cappiello created a new approach that would sweep France.
 Cappiello stated that "surprise was the essence of advertising", and proved it by creating caricatures and ingenious metaphors that would endure for decades.
 Cappiello's humor-based, subjective approach would influence countless artists including Achille Mauzan and even the Art Deco master, A.M.
 Cassandre, whose Dubonnet man became the most famous of all advertising characters.

 Meanwhile, Bernhard's approach reverberated in Switzerland, where Otto Baumberger invented a hyper-realistic type of Object Poster.
 So finely drawn and printed, his 1923 PKZ Coat was mistaken for a photograph.
 Using the coat's label to eliminate text, it seemed utterly unemotional and clear.
-A few years later, the surrealist painter Niklaus Stoecklin of Basle turned to the Object Poster, creating his 1925 image for Cluser transmissions which floats like a machine age icon in space.
+A few years later, the surrealist painter Niklaus Stoecklin of Basel turned to the Object Poster, creating his 1925 image for Cluser transmissions which floats like a machine age icon in space.
 The French and German approaches began to merge in the late Thirties with the arrival of Herbert Leupin in Basel, whose marketing imagination reinvigorated the Object Poster.
-Now, a bent traffic sign replaced a water bottle in Leupin?s poster, which urges the viewer to "Drink Eptinger mineral water instead!"
+Now, a bent traffic sign replaced a water bottle in Leupin's poster, which urges the viewer to "Drink Eptinger mineral water instead!"

 Post World War II Product Posters